 Name as identity since we want to map the Group Names, not other group identifiers like SID.

 This additional attribute claim should look like the following:

-- Make sure you have turned on the Auto-create Groups option in Settings > MY ACCOUNT > Configure SSO, so that the newly added attribute can be properly handled upon each user logon.
+Make sure you have turned on the Auto-create Groups option in Settings → My Account → Configure SSO, so that the newly added attribute can be properly handled upon each user logon.

-How this is reflected on the web interface:
+How this reflects in the web interface: